To make sure you never miss out on your favourite NEW stories, we're happy to send you some reminders

-The Nintendo Switch is four years old.
-The hybrid handheld-and-home console launched on March 3rd 2017, with a small selection of day-one titles, the most significant of them being The Legend of Zelda: Breath of the Wild (our greatest game of all time).
+Nintendo's hybrid handheld-and-home console launched on March 3rd 2017, with a small selection of day-one titles, the most significant of them being The Legend of Zelda: Breath of the Wild (our greatest game of all time).
 Not all of the system's launch games have really lasted the distance - 1-2-Switch, we loved you for that one afternoon, the screaming baby aside - but there's no denying that the Switch got off to a pretty good start.
 A good start that it's rarely faltered from, since.

 But before I get into those, a brief detour.
 Because I can't really celebrate the Switch without also mentioning its greatest flaw.
 The Joy-Cons.
 More specifically, the drift that affects them.
 For my first couple of years, I had no problems whatsoever with either my red-and-blue Neon pair that came with the console, or a second set of yellow controllers, picked up around the summertime 2017 launch of Arms.
 But now, the left stick of both sufferers from upwards-facing drift.

 As late as October 2020, Nintendo claimed that Joy-Con drift was not a "real problem"; but with a number of lawsuits filed concerning faulty controllers, there's no doubt that drift remains a huge issue.
 Four years in, I think we were right to hope that Joy-Con drift would be eliminated; but the problem persists, and there's every chance that a pair of Cons bought today will, over time and use, begin to drift.
 Maybe you feel the price of some new Joy-Cons every couple of years is worth paying, to enjoy what the Switch offers.
 Alternatively, maybe not.
 But Nintendo sure isn't alone in seeing its controllers suffer wear and tear beyond consumer expectation.